You want smart political talk without the meltdowns?

 What is your title?

-CEO, managing editor.
+CEO, managing editor?

 I'm just a reporter.

-I gotta call you.
+I got to call you.

 I'm just a reporter.